Back to Diseases & Conditions

 Inflammatory bowel disease (IBD)

-Signs and symptoms that are common to both Crohn’s disease and ulcerative colitis include:
+Symptoms that are common to both Crohn’s disease and ulcerative colitis include:

 When to see a doctor